ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/getting-started/index.md

 | of the theme's Sass variables.
 |
 | By default, ag-Grid ships a set of
-| [pre-built theme stylesheets](https://www.ag-grid.com/javascript-grid-styling/).
-If we want to tweak
+| [pre-built theme stylesheets](../styling/).
+If we want to tweak the colors and the fonts of
-| the colors and the fonts of theme, we should add a Sass preprocessor to our project, override the
+| theme, we should add a Sass preprocessor to our project, override the theme variable values,
-| theme variable values, and refer the ag-grid Sass files instead of the pre-built stylesheets so that
+| and refer the ag-grid Sass files instead of the pre-built stylesheets so that the variable
-| the variable overrides are applied.
+| overrides are applied.
 |
 | The `vue cli` did a lot of for us including providing support for Sass.
 Let's switch to using
 | the provided ag-Grid SCSS files - replace the `style` block in `src/App.vue` with:
 |
-| ```jsx
+| ```scss
 | <style lang="scss">
 |   @import "../node_modules/ag-grid-community/src/styles/ag-grid.scss";
 |   @import "../node_modules/ag-grid-community/src/styles/ag-theme-alpine/sass/ag-theme-alpine-mixin.scss";